Visit to Tynecot Cemetery

 The furthest point in the offensive was reached on 5th April.
 British losses were 160,000 of whom over 22,000 were killed.
 The German losses were roughly the same killed and wounded but fewer taken prisoner.
 They had advanced 40 miles at the furthest point and were within shelling distance of Paris.

 It was then that what is now called the last German push to victory began with Operation Georgette launched on 7th April 1918 and was focussed in the Ypres area.
 The objective was to cut off the rail link to the channel ports which supplied the allied armies.
+The Germans had a huge advantage in terms of guns, men and aircraft.
+Three to one in many places.
 Many allied troops were still mixed up in the retreat and had been fighting with remnants of various formations when on the 11th April the command to stand and fight or loose the war was issued by Field Marshal Haig.
 He insisted that every post be held to the last man.

 Young Edward John was involved in what eventually proved to be one of the most important turning points in the war.
 The British line eventually held but sadly he was posted as missing six days later on 17th April 1918.
 He was serving as a lance sergeant in the HLI and gave up his life just 3 months after becoming a master mason.
-As we now know the Germans had outran their supply lines allowing the allies to push on and eventually bring the war to an end.
+As we now know the Germans had outran their supply lines allowing the allies with the assistance of thousands of recently arrived American Troops, to push on and eventually bring the war to an end.